nwjs/node/doc/api/cli.md

 > Stability: 1 - Experimental

-When used with `--build-snapshot`, `--snapshot-blob` specifies the path where the generated snapshot blob will be written to.
-If not specified, the generated blob will be written, by default, to `snapshot.blob` in the current working directory.
+When used with `--build-snapshot`, `--snapshot-blob` specifies the path where the generated snapshot blob is written to.
+If not specified, the generated blob is written to `snapshot.blob` in the current working directory.

-When used without `--build-snapshot`, `--snapshot-blob` specifies the path to the blob that will be used to restore the application state.
+When used without `--build-snapshot`, `--snapshot-blob` specifies the path to the blob that is used to restore the application state.

 When loading a snapshot, Node.js checks that: